easyscience/EasyDiffractionLib/docs/usage/getting-started.md

-# Getting Started
+# Getting started

 ## Importing EasyDiffraction

 To start using EasyDiffraction, first import the package in your Python script or Jupyter Notebook:
 ```python
 import easydiffraction as ed
 ```